“Did You Drive a Gas Car, Grandpa?”

-Apparently, the number of F-150 Lightning reservations is approaching 200,000 units.
+The number of F-150 Lightning reservations is capped at 200,000 units and Ford met that goal months ago.
 That’s remarkable.
 It seems that America’s favorite truck for 44 years isn’t skipping a beat when becoming the nation’s new zero emission darling.
 Farley says he expects north of 80 percent of all reservation holders will convert to actual sales of the new truck.

 Team Lightning originally projected that they would sell just 20,000 all-electric pickups per year but that Ford was amazed at the reception of both the Lightning and the Mustang Mach-E. The push for more Ford EVs by consumers both shocked and delighted the CEO who was quick to work toward doubling production.

 Largest U.S. Manufacturer of Electric Vehicles

 The venerable motor company is moving quickly to launch other EVs including all-electric Aviator and Explorer crossover SUV models.
 Ford’s goal is to be the largest U.S. manufacturer of electric vehicles, overtaking Tesla and plans to build 600,000 EVs per year.
 Right now for Ford, meeting public demand is job one.